The Essential Simon & Garfunkel

 The Essential Simon & Garfunkel is the second 2-CD compilation album of greatest hits by Simon & Garfunkel, released by Columbia Records on October 14, 2003.

-This two-disc anthology was released to coincide with Simon & Garfunkel's 2003 reunion tour.
+The Essential Simon & Garfunkel was released to coincide with Simon and Garfunkel's 2003 reunion tour.
 It contains all of the duo's 16 singles originally released between 1964 and 1975 to reach the Hot 100 (including the 1975 reunion hit, "My Little Town").
 The remaining 17 songs include non-hits like “Richard Cory”, and eight live performances from 1967 to 1969.

+The standard 2CD edition of The Essential Simon & Garfunkel released in the US comprises 33 tracks; the 3CD edition contains a third disc bringing the total number of tracks to 39.
+The European 2CD edition of The Essential Simon & Garfunkel comprises 40 tracks, seven of which do not feature in the US 2CD version and five of which do not feature in the US 3CD version.
+The European edition includes all 33 tracks featured in the US 2CD edition and all but four tracks featured in the US 3CD edition.